General Equipment at Asbestos Exposure at St. Francis Hospital, Milwaukee

 • Repair work on boiler doors and breechings

-Large institutional boilers — manufactured by Cleaver-Brooks, Babcock & Wilcox, and Foster Wheeler — are alleged to have required extensive high-temperature insulation that released high fiber concentrations when disturbed.
+Large institutional boilers — manufactured by Cleaver-Brooks, and — are alleged to have required extensive high-temperature insulation that released high fiber concentrations when disturbed.
 The same Boilermakers Local 107 members who worked at St. Francis Hospital are alleged to have encountered identical products at comparable facilities throughout the Milwaukee metropolitan area, including the large central plant installations at Allen-Bradley and Falk Corporation.
 That cumulative occupational exposure history is legally significant in Wisconsin product liability proceedings.

 If you are a Boilermakers Local 107 member or retiree who has received a mesothelioma or asbestosis diagnosis, Wisconsin’s three-year filing deadline under Wis.
 Stat. § 893.54 is running from your diagnosis date right now.
 An asbestos lawsuit Wisconsin attorney can help you pursue trust fund and civil claims simultaneously.
 Call today.